gazebosim/gz-physics/tutorials/07-implementing-a-physics-plugin.md

 ### Examine the code

 To set up all libraries needed to implement physics feature, we need to include the following:
-- \ref ignition::physics::FeatureList "FeatureList" header: to define a list of
+- \ref gz::physics::FeatureList "FeatureList" header: to define a list of
-\ref ignition::physics::Feature "Feature" that will be implemented for the plugin, e.g. \ref ignition::physics::GetEngineInfo "GetEngineInfo".
+\ref gz::physics::Feature "Feature" that will be implemented for the plugin, e.g. \ref gz::physics::GetEngineInfo "GetEngineInfo".
-- \ref ignition::physics::FeaturePolicy "FeaturePolicy" header: to specify the metadata about the coordinate system (e.g. 2 or 3 dimensions) and numeric system (e.g. float, int) that the `Features` will be implemented accordingly.
+- \ref gz::physics::FeaturePolicy "FeaturePolicy" header: to specify the metadata about the coordinate system (e.g. 2 or 3 dimensions) and numeric system (e.g. float, int) that the `Features` will be implemented accordingly.
 - `GetEntities.hh` header: to retrieve the pre-defined list of features in